agbarnett/league.tables/README.md

 * p10, bootstrap probability of being in the top 10
 * rlower, bootstrap lower 95% confidence interval
 * rupper, bootstrap upper 95% confidence interval

+**3. pubmed.frame** which details the EQUATOR papers used to count citations: